ari1337an/tensorify/src/PROJECT_STRUCTURE.md

           - `meta.tsx` - Metadata for the notifications section (label, ID, group).
           - `index.ts` - Export file for the notifications module.
         - `general/` - General organization settings module.
-          - `view.tsx` - UI component for organization settings including name and slug management with real-time validation, loading states, and success/error feedback.
-Integrates with the ts-rest client system.
+          - `view.tsx` - Multi-card UI component for organization management featuring a prominently displayed current organization edit form at the top with name and slug editing, real-time validation, and success/error feedback.
+Below are navigation cards for other organizations the user has access to, each with "Open" buttons that redirect to organization-specific URLs (slug.app.tensorify.io in production, slug.localhost:3000 in development).
+Includes modern visual design with loading states, error handling, and responsive grid layout.
-          - `logic.tsx` - Logic and state management for organization settings with ts-rest client integration for fetching organization data via getOrganization API.
-Includes slug validation, form state management, and preparation for organization updates.
-Handles API response mapping to global state.
+          - `logic.tsx` - Comprehensive logic for organization management with ts-rest client integration.
+Handles current organization editing with slug validation and form state management, plus fetches and manages the complete list of user's organizations via getOrganization API.
+Includes navigation functionality for opening other organizations in new tabs based on environment configuration, and maintains synchronized state between current organization and organizations list.
           - `icon.tsx` - Icon component for the general section in the sidebar.
           - `meta.tsx` - Metadata for the general section (label, ID, group).
           - `index.ts` - Export file for the general module.